The common fatty liver causes are:

 When we eat, our digestive system breaks down the food into molecules.
 The molecules cross into our bloodstream.
 When we eat sugar and carbs, they are providing packets of energy that are ready for our cells to use immediately.

 During this process, molecules of energy (glucose) are released, used, and the excess shuttled into our:

 - liver cells.

-This glucose provides us with immediate energy.
+- The ‘energy packet molecule’ (sugar/glucose) provides us with immediate energy.

 Under normal circumstances

 - Muscles can store a modest amount to use as fuel between meals.

 - Our fat cells also get some as a source of energy for our body to pull on when needed.

 - And then, the liver stores a small amount.
 Until there is a constant influx of excess triglycerides.
 Once the amount of this sugar turned to ‘fat’ (triglyceride) is over what the liver is meant to store, it becomes a stressor on the liver.